nvtkaszpir/bowden-wack2-compensation/README.md

 ![gcode preview](gcode_preview.png)

-**Caveats**
+## Caveats

-The intention of this script is to just equalise extrusion width because of bowden tube travel, not so much to fully fix the original issue
+The intention of this script is to just equalize extrusion width because of bowden tube travel, not so much to fully fix the original issue

 For accurate compensation, this script would require short extrusion lines.
-The above image with the gradient of extrusion widths shows a consistent extrusion when travelling basically the full width, which should not be the case.
+The above image with the gradient of extrusion widths shows a consistent extrusion when traveling basically the full width, which should not be the case.
  For a proper resolution of this specific issue, the E axis should be bound to the X axis using the above formula in firmware.
 This script might not fully resolve the inconsistent extrusion after travel